onyx-platform/onyx-jepsen/README.md

 To run:

-1. Set onyx dependency versions for the peers in onyx-peers/project.clj.
+1. Set onyx dependency versions for the peers in project.clj.
    Snapshot versions are acceptable, but be sure to lein install them before running your tests as you may end up downloading a snapshot jar from clojars.